qihuazhou/qihuazhou.github.io/_pages/about.md

 ---

-This program is designed for those who are highly motivated and are interested in pursuing research impacts.
+This program is designed for those who are highly self-motivated and are interested in pursuing research impacts.
 Our research group has a strong track record of doing cutting-edge research and has published many papers in top-tier conferences and journals.

 We encourage interested students to take a look at the research statement and come up with a research problem that you want to work on.
 Make sure you read these documents ([CV Writing Tips](https://www.discoverphds.com/advice/applying/cv-for-phd-application), [SZU Master Admission](https://yz.szu.edu.cn/info/1006/12985.htm), [SZU PhD Admission](https://yz.szu.edu.cn/info/1011/12703.htm)) before sending emails.